pfr974/codeAcademy_intro_back_end_programming_javascript/README.md

     at internal/main/run_main_module.js:17:47
 ```

-I think we should note that this is an abstraction of the concept of asynchronous code and `Promise`.
-As far as I understand, the code here appears to be executed synchronously due to its relative simplicity.
-I think we could try to adapt this example by introducing an artifical delay in an alternative version defined in a separate file, e.g. `asynchronous_concept_promises_alternative.js`.
+We should note that this is an abstraction of the concept of asynchronous code and `Promise`.
+As far as I understand, the code here appears to be executed synchronously/instantaneously due to its relative simplicity.

+We could try to adapt this example by introducing an artifical delay in an alternative version defined in a separate file, e.g. `asynchronous_concept_promises_alternative.js`.

+### 2.2] Promises, slightly more illustrative

 The code is the following: